 - B12 – helps promote energy, metabolism, and healthy blood levels

 - Other vitamins such as DHA (especially in lactating women) and Vitamin A, E, and several other minerals have also been shown to be beneficial in pregnancy

 Discussion of Medical History

 Early ultrasounds can prove indispensable in detecting abnormalities before and during early pregnancy.

 Taking a list of current medications and discussing which medications are considered safe in pregnancy is very important.
-Many medications can lead to birth defects, some even if taken during the time a woman is pregnant, but has not yet missed her menses.
+Many medications can lead to congenital disabilities, even if taken when a woman is pregnant but has not yet missed her menses.
 Some medication that may not be safe to take at different portions of pregnancy can include but are certainly not limited to: